JarvusInnovations/jarvus-guide-to-extjs/framework_bugs/upgrading_framework.md

 # Upgrading to a new Framework Version

-When migrating an application to a new framework version, the branch of the hotfixes package used must change too.
+When migrating an application to a new framework version, any hotfixes package used must be reviewed and updated too.

 ## Checkout Remote Branch